-There’s nothing more frustrating than gearing up for your morning coffee ritual only to find your Nespresso frother is not working.
+There's nothing more frustrating than gearing up for your morning coffee ritual only to find that your Nespresso frother isn't working.

 Whether it's failing to heat, not spinning, or blinking mysterious lights, a broken frother can throw off your entire caffeine game.

-Quick Answer: Why is my Nespresso frother not working?
+Quick Answer: Why is my Nespresso milk frother not working?

 In this article, I'll break down the most common issues with Nespresso frothers and walk you through easy troubleshooting steps to get things back on track.